Assignment Writer

 2. Poorly trained staff

-3. Poor management from managers and owners
+3. Poor management by managers and owners

 4. Inappropriate workplace culture